rackerlabs/rackspace-how-to/content/general/RPC-mitigations-against-cpu-speculative-execution-vulnerabilities.md

 Hat OSP-based Rackspace Private Cloud – Red Hat environments.

 **Note**: The ability to fully remediate these vulnerabilities is pending the availability of updated vendor firmware and microcode updates.
-Once the firmware and microcode updates are available, a second maintenance will be needed, which will result in hypervisor downtime.
+After the firmware and microcode updates are available, a second maintenance that _will_ result in hypervisor downtime will be needed.

 Further remediation might be needed, because evaluation of these vulnerabilities continues.
 When additional information becomes available, we will provide updates.